58% of people age 53 to 71 have estate planning documents that will help manage their estate in the event of POA after death.

 Need Legal Help?

-The power of attorney after death ceases to have any power.
-Whether broad or limited, durable or non-durable, the legal power of attorney only grants powers while a person is alive.
-Following a death, the executor of the estate takes care of a person’s estate according to the terms of the will.
+The POA after death ceases to have any power.
+Whether broad or limited, durable or non-durable, is power of attorney valid after death only grants powers while a person is alive.
+Following a death, the executor of the estate takes care of a person’s estate according to the term is power of attorney good after death.

-For more legal information regarding estate planning, be sure to check out our blog.
+For more legal information regarding lawyer for estate planning and laws, be sure to check out our blog.